How to Make a Budget with a Spreadsheet

 To prepare for the final step in making a budget, you need to calculate your average monthly income and average monthly expense for each of the categories.
 The above spreadsheets do this for you, but if you haven't completed an entire year, you need to first delete the columns containing the months for which you don't have complete information.
 That is because the monthly average in these worksheets is calculated based on the number of columns in the row.

 In my opinion, the ideal budget is based on a whole year's worth of income and expense data.
-That is how the dentist appointment get's factored in.
-We'll talk more about how to handle these types of occasional expenses in a follow-up article.
+That is how the dentist appointment gets factored in.
+To know how much to budget each month for a category that is highly variable or is paid only once or twice per year, divide the total yearly amount by 12 to figure out how much to budget in that category each month.

 Step 3: Make a Budget to Live Within Your Means